pomerium/documentation/content/docs/k8s/reference.md

                     interval is the time that pomerium will sync your IDP directory.
                 </p>

-                    Format: a duration string like "22s" as parsed by Golang time.ParseDuration
+                    Format: a duration string like "22s" as parsed by Golang time.ParseDuration.

             </td>
         </tr>